DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/introduction-to-banded-reports.md

 ---
 # Introduction to Banded Reports

 Banded reports provide a generalized report layout notion.
-A report document is generated based on the specified data source and the report layout.
+A report document is generated based on the report layout and data source.

 ## Report Bands